-The USA, England and Iran will be joined by the winner of the remaining European qualifier, with the group matches beginning on 21st November.
+The USA, England, and Iran will be joined by the winner of the remaining European qualifier, with the group matches beginning on 21st of November.
 Round two will be played four days later before the pool winds up, with round three on 29th November.
-After three matches, the best performing teams will progress to the knockout rounds, with the others returning home, left to focus on their qualifying campaign for the next World Cup in four years’ time.
+After three matches, the best-performing teams will progress to the knockout rounds, with the others returning home, left to focus on their qualifying campaign for the next World Cup in four years.

-The main date for your diary is 25th November when England and USA will play in game two of three in the pool.
-That match will be hosted at the Al Bayt Stadium in Al Khor, with a capacity crowd of over 60,000 in attendance.
-Will we see England collect three points and strengthen their push for knockout football?
+The main date for your diary is 25th November when England and the USA will play in game two of three in the pool.
+That match will be hosted at the Al Bayt Stadium in Al Khor, with a crowd of over 60,000.
+Will England collect three points and strengthen their push for knockout football?
 Only time will tell, but we can take some clues from past meetings of the nations.

 The history books show England and USA have met 11 times previously, with the Three Lions leading the way on wins.
 The head to head stats show the Brits have eight wins against the two of the USA and one draw.
 The most recent was an international friendly match played in November 2018 at Wembley Stadium in London, and the home team made their advantage pay with a 3-0 victory.
 The goals that day were scored by Jessie Lingard, Trent Alex-Arnold and Callum Wilson.